Family Resource Center

 Just like many other organizations we have also received extreme budget cuts.
 We reach out to the community for the sake of our homeless and foster children in Salinas.
 Partners like you help us to make a difference in the lives of people in great need.
 For that and your heart we are so very thankful.

-See Cheryl Camany and SCESD’s Homeless Education Program featured on CBS Evening News.
+See Cheryl Camany and SCESD’s Family Resource Center featured on CBS Evening News.